dinvoid/todo-today-frontend/README.md

 Edit: edit existing tasks and update them with new information.

-Update: update the status of the tasks (e.g., from "to-do" to "done").

 Delete: delete tasks that are no longer needed.

 Add: add new tasks to the list.